March 2, 2025

 Guide: How To Use Timer Trigger in Google Tag Manager

-Updated: March 26th, 2020.
-Are you looking for ways to fire a specific tracking script or pop-up after 20-second-delay?
-If your answer is Yes, then hop on board, because I’ll show you how to make use of timer trigger in Google Tag Manager.
+Are you looking for ways to fire a specific tracking script or pop-up after a 20-second delay?
+If your answer is Yes, hop on board because I’ll show you how to use the timer trigger in Google Tag Manager.

 Table of Contents